tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 I know but like... once again like...
 That's true, actually.
 Um, because well, I see that it is asexual, it's like a lot of people in the audience might think "oh Sheldon is *no longer* asexual".

-When I was kind of experimenting around with kind of identifying as asexual in University, I was kind of close with this one girl who lacked a lot of social skills... and when she did get a boyfriend she was like, "Guess what: I'm no longer asexual!"
+When I was kind of experimenting around with kind of identifying as asexual in university, I was kind of close with this one girl who lacked a lot of social skills... and when she did get a boyfriend she was like, "Guess what: I'm no longer asexual!"

 And I think that's how a lot of people feel that it *does* work, it's like-- it's like the bisexual thing: when you get married to a man or a woman, it's like no longer straight, or no longer gay.